fluent/fluent-logger-php/README.md

 # Backward Compatibility CHnages

-As of v4, other loggers but FluentLogger are removed.
+As of v4, all loggers but `FluentLogger` are removed.

 'Monolog' is recommended in such use cases.